nxgtw/go-ipc/README.md

 Documentation can be found at [`godoc`](https://godoc.com/bitbucket.org/avd/go-ipc).

 ## Notes
-* Convars currently use spin locks on OSX.

 ## Build status
 This library is currently alpha.
 The 'master' branch is not guaranteed to contain stable code,